Ontario conducting fewer COVID-19 tests daily as cases keep climbing | CBC News

 Ontario is giving priority for testing to hospital patients, nursing-home residents and health-care workers.
 Despite that, Public Health Ontario laboratories struggled to keep up with the volume of tests in March, leading to a backlog that peaked at nearly 11,000 people waiting for their results.

-That backlog is now cleared, with help from private labs, and officials say the public and private labs together can now process as many as 13,000 tests per day.
+That backlog is now cleared with help from private labs, and officials — including the health minister and the province's associate medical officer of health — have said the public and private labs together can now process as many as 13,000 tests per day.

 But Ontario has not tested anywhere near that many people in a single day yet, and there are no signs of when it will ramp up testing to use the full lab capacity.